bryllecagadas/py-modemstatus/README.md

 username = username
 password = password
 ```
+2. Create blank `./pldtcookie` and `./tplinkcookie` files to store cookies.

-2. Modify `./modemstatus.py` and replace the URLs of the modem, include the trailing slash.
+3. Modify `./modemstatus.py` and replace the URLs of the modem, include the trailing slash.

-3. Done
+4. Run the script.

 To run: `./modemstatus.py`